-MA22 Medical Assisting
+MA22 Medical

+Assisting Diploma
-The Medical Assisting program prepares students for employment in a variety of positions in today's medical offices.
-The Medical Assisting program provides learning opportunities which introduce, develop, and reinforce academic and occupational knowledge, skills, and attitudes required for job acquisition, retention, and advancement.
-Additionally, the program provides opportunities to upgrade present knowledge and skills or to retrain in the area of medical assisting.
-Graduates of the program receive a Medical Assisting diploma and are eligible to take the CMA (AAMA) exam.

-Satisfactory completion of all program courses entitles students to participate in the Certified Medical Assistant (AAMA) Exam examination and certification process.
+Program Entrance Term: Fall Minimum Length of Program: 5 Term(s) Minimum Credit Hours for Graduation: 54 Program Description: The Medical Assisting program prepares students for employmedical offices.
+The Medical Assisting program provides develop, and reinforce academic and occupational knowled acquisition, retention, and advancement.
+Additionally, the preparesent knowledge and skills or to retrain in the area of medical Assisting diploma and are eligible to take the learning opportunities which introduce, dge, skills, and attitudes required for job ogram provides opportunities to upgrade lical assisting.
+Graduates of the program Satisfactory completion of all program courses entitles students to participate in the Certified Medical Assistant (AAMA) Exam examination and certification process.
 Many employers require candidates to hold a CMA for entry level employment.
 Application assistance and fee for the exam is included in the Medical Assisting Externship course (MAST 1170).

-Note: Criminal background check and drug screen may be required based on the requirements for participation in clinical experiences.
+Note: Criminal background check and drug screen may be reparticipation in clinical experiences. equired based on the requirements for The Medical Assisting Program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of Medical Assisting Education Review Board (MAERB).
+Commission on Accreditation of Allied Health Education Programmes 158, Clearwater, Florida 33763, 727-210-2350.

-The Medical Assisting diploma program utilizes a competitive entry process and requires the completion of the Heath Care Assistant Certificate with any approved specialization OR the Emergency Medical Technician.
-Basic certificate plus the required core classes as part of the admission process.
+Other conditions for Admission (if any): The Medical Assisting diploma program utilizes a competitive entry process and requires the completion of the Heath Care Assistant Certificate with any approved specialization OR the Emergency Medical Technician basic certificate plus the required core classes as part of the admission process.
 Applications are accepted from April 1st until May 11th of each year for a Fall (August) start.
 The Medical Assisting diploma program starts one (1) cohort each academic year.
 Meeting the minimal program requirements does not guarantee acceptance in the program.
 For additional information click on the link below.